ISOLATION AND COMPASSION

 I hoped that the rest of the world would soon learn compassion.
 I hoped that the rest of the church would see that all of the new online benefits could remain in place for those of us who have been in lockdown for more days than we would care to count.

-While I was wishfully hoping, however, I felt a nudging in my heart being stirred.
+While I was wishfully hoping, however, I felt a nudging in my heart.

 I recognized the nudging.
 It was the kind that would lead to conviction, and I wasn’t sure if I was ready for it.

 Couldn’t I just stay in this place of “I told you so,” a little longer?
 My finger-pointing rapidly lost its appeal as the compassion of Jesus flooded over me.

 For you see, it was the Easter season.
-Lent had been upon us for many weeks and we were all focused on the suffering of what our Lord had carried for our sakes.
+We were many weeks into Lent, and we were all focused on the suffering of what our Lord had carried for our sakes.
 Then the pandemic shifted our gaze to what WE were suffering.
-Many were experiencing the isolation the chronic illness community already knew.
+Many were experiencing the isolation already well known in the chronic illness community.

 If you are anything like me, MY suffering soon ramps up into a place of bitterness that can run with the best of the world’s angry chatters: